Montreuil-la-Cambe

 Montreuil-la-Cambe (/fr/) is a commune in the Orne department in north-western France.

 Geography

+Montreuil-la-Cambe is made up of the following collection of villages and hamlets, Montreuil Beauvais, Mersan and La Cambe.

 The commune along with another 11 communes shares part of a 1,400 hectare, Natura 2000 conservation area, called the Haute Vallée de la Touques et affluents.